-Continuing from my last post, I did mean to reference the ancient movie about motorcycles… there is a very good reason for this.
-The Greek culture has a very serious interest in driving fast and almost at wits end … especially on motorcycles and scooters.
+Continuing my last post, I meant to reference the old movie about motorcycles… there is an excellent reason for this.
+The Greek culture has an intense interest in driving fast and almost at wit’s end … especially on motorcycles and scooters.

 One of the most amazing things I have ever witnessed happened in Chania.
-I was walking down the hill after class … making my way to the market (Agora) … at a stop light there was a woman driving a scooter … a child was standing between her legs holding on to the steering and someone, who I suppose was the grandmother, was side saddled on the back.
+I was walking down the hill after class … making my way to the market (Agora) … at a stoplight, a woman was driving a scooter … a child was standing between her legs holding on to the steering and someone, which I suppose was the grandmother, was side saddled on the back.

-The culture is most kind and welcoming … the food is excellent and even the speed of the traffic eventually turns into a better version of frogger or at least a lesson on Darwinism … I will tell you from personal experience that I should have been wearing sandals with a strap on the back and not flip flops … shorts not pants and a light shirt not long sleeved.
+The culture is most kind and welcoming … the food is excellent, and even the traffic speed eventually turns into a better version of frogger or at least a lesson on Darwinism … I will tell you from personal experience that I should have been wearing sandals with a strap on the back and not flip flops … shorts, not pants, and a light shirt not long-sleeved.
 I had recently come from Maine … that was my lack of research.

 The TEFL school in Chania

-There is absolutely no real word way to describe the school in Chania.
+There is absolutely no accurate word way to describe the school in Chania.
 With that said, I will give it a shot.
 I arrived a week early to feel out the situation.
-All the information was given and my apartment was set up for me … as I have mentioned … what I did not know were the ins and outs of the town … who could?
+All the information was provided, and my apartment was set up for me … as I have mentioned … what I did not know were the ins and outs of the town … who could?
 This was my first visit to my family’s homeland.
-I had been told of what to look for and where but I was still off from my trip.
-I found the school and it appeared locked.
+I had been told what to look for and where but I was still off from my trip.
+I found the school, and it appeared locked.
 I had a fair amount of fear and trepidation.
-What I forgot about was that the culture celebrates (mesimeri)… a midday nap.
+I forgot that the culture celebrates a midday nap.

 The shutters of the school, houses and businesses are closed.
 The people of the fabulous island go indoors to cool off.
-Many nap and others just sip coffee or other things in the coolness of shade.
-Most houses are tiled with floors that are cool.
-There are fans and to be quite honest, some salty winds that scent the air and are probably the reason there are citrus trees everywhere.
+Many nap and others sip coffee or other things in the coolness of the shade.
+Most houses are tiled with cool floors.
+There are fans, and to be quite honest, some salty winds that scent the air and are probably why there are citrus trees everywhere.
 Free fruit is not an issue.

-When I finally gained access to school, and this was just about six pm … I was welcomed kindly.
-The director of the school is an Irish implant who visited 20 years ago and did not leave.
+When I finally gained access to school, and this was just about six pm … The school director is an Irish implant who visited 20 years ago and did not leave.
+I was welcomed kindly.

 The school is rustic and enticing.
 It is colourful and comfortable.
-There was never a moment of time that I did not consider myself very blessed … except maybe when I had my first class to teach.
-I have no problem admitting that teaching can be shocking, but when I asked to have a class without observation a whole new world of education erupted for me … and I think the Greek kiddos had a blast as well.
+There was never a moment that I did not consider myself very blessed … except maybe when I had my first class to teach.
+I have no problem admitting that teaching can be shocking, but when I asked to have a class without observation, a whole new world of education erupted for me … and I think the Greek kiddos had a blast as well.

-There is something in the walls of the school, the courtyard … the steps up and the sea air.
+There is something in the school walls, the courtyard … the steps up and the sea air.

 The something is history and culture.
-The big something is the culture of ages and the people are wonderful.
+The big something is the culture of ages, and the people are lovely.

-The only problem I came across really was realizing that a nod up and down is a ‘no’ and side to side is a ‘yes’.
-It is worth doing a bit of your own research.
+The only problem I came across was realizing that a nod up and down is a ‘no’ and side to side is a ‘yes’.
+It is worth doing a bit of research.